IT Career Guide

 Adrian also tipped us that when you’re asked about your strength and weaknesses, you’ll usually be reluctant in sharing the latter.
 Who wants to undersell themselves during job interviews, right?
 “When you spun a weakness correctly, you can easily turn it into something positive.
 An example for me is how being a perfectionist can be both a strength and a weakness.”
 While you ensure that the output is of top-tier quality, it might take you longer to get these projects completed.

-When Gregory Already had a ‘Problem’ Even Before He Got the Job
+When Gregory Already Had a ‘Problem’ Even Before He Got the Job

 Instead of the same old, boring questions recruiters usually ask, Gregory Goguen, a Yellow Tail Tech alumnus, had to solve a technical case when he was applying for technical support for a biotech company.
 Although it already is some time ago, it’s a memorable experience for him since “it’s a really interesting way of conducting a technical interview.”
 He adds that he was given a list of parameters and was asked why someone wasn’t able to access the internet, about DHCP servers not working.
 “Of course, there were questions on why I made this choice and that choice and I think I answered them ok but now knowing more about networking, I think I would have answered them better.